Military rank: Field or senior officers

 Typical army and marine field officer ranks include colonel, lieutenant colonel, major and, in the British army, captains holding an adjutant's or operations officer appointment.
 In many Commonwealth countries the field rank of brigadier is used, although it fills the position held by brigadier general in other countries.
 In the United States Army, warrant officers who hold the rank of CW3–CW4 are field grade officers; CW5s are senior field grade officers.

 Naval and coast guard senior officer ranks include captain and commander.
 In some countries, the more senior rank of commodore is also included.
-In others lieutenant-commanders, as equivalents to army and marine majors, are considered senior officers.
+In others lieutenant commanders, as equivalents to army and marine majors, are considered senior officers.

 Commonwealth air force senior officer ranks include group captain, wing commander, and squadron leader, where such ranks are still used.

 Company grade or junior officers

 The ranks of junior officers are the three or four lowest ranks of officers.
 Units under their command are generally not expected to operate independently for any significant length of time.
 Company grade officers also fill staff roles in some units.
 In some militaries, however, a captain may act as the permanent commanding officer of an independent company-sized army unit, for example a signal or field engineer squadron, or a field artillery battery.

 Typical army company officer ranks include captain and various grades of lieutenant.
 Typical naval and coast guard junior officer ranks include grades of lieutenant commander, lieutenant, lieutenant junior grade, sub-lieutenant and ensign.
 Commonwealth (excluding Canada) air force junior officer ranks usually include flight lieutenant, flying officer, and pilot officer.

-"The [U.S.] commissioned officer corps is divided into 10 pay grades (O-1 through O-10).
-Officers in pay grades O-1 through O-3 are considered company grade officers.
-In the Army, Marine Corps, and Air Force, these pay grades correspond to the ranks of second lieutenant (O-1), first lieutenant (O-2), and captain (O-3), and in the Navy, ensign, lieutenant junior grade, and lieutenant.
-Officers in the next three pay grades (O-4 through O-6) are considered field grade officers.
-In the Army, Marine Corps, and Air Force, these pay grades correspond to the ranks of major (O-4), lieutenant colonel (O-5), and colonel (O-6), and in the Navy, lieutenant commander, commander, and captain.
-The highest four pay grades are reserved for general officers in the Army, Marine Corps, and Air Force, and flag officers in the Navy.
-The ranks associated with each pay grade are as follows: in the Army, Marine Corps, and Air Force, brigadier general (O-7), major general (O-8), lieutenant general (O-9), and general (O-10); in the Navy, rear admiral-lower half, rear admiral-upper half, vice admiral, and admiral."